claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 *physical_characteristics.txt* must be compiled as following:

 1. Line 1. --> seed for random number generator

+	In order to get random numers, a constant value (+1) is added for each process. (eg. if the chosen seed is 42 and we are working with 4 processes, the seed foe each porcess will be respectively 42,43,44 and 45).
+In this was replicability and randomity are both preserved.

 2. Line 2. --> number of paricles